 Nonetheless, navigating the process requires the advice and counsel of an experienced divorce attorney to resolve key issues, such as:

 Division and equitable distribution of marital property in a divorce

 Couples typically acquire all types of property during the course of a marriage, such as home(s) and other real estate properties, bank accounts, investment accounts, retirement accounts, and businesses.
 Most assets are typically distributed equally, especially in long-term marriages.
 But equitable does not always mean equal.
 The specific factors of each case may have an impact on the outcome.
 When the parties are unable to reach a settlement, marital property will be divided equitably based on numerous factors.

 There are two types of spousal maintenance (formerly referred to as alimony): temporary and post-divorce.
-While the court relies on a formula to determine the amount and duration of spousal maintenance, there is a lot of discretion in determining these components – which makes it extremely beneficial to have the council of an experienced lawyer.
+While the court relies on a formula to determine the amount and duration of spousal maintenance, there is a lot of discretion in determining these components – which makes it extremely beneficial to have the counsel of an experienced lawyer.